 Your body needs zinc, and yet it’s essential — meaning you can’t produce it naturally.
 Zinc helps with healing wounds, immune function, general growth and development, and protein synthesis.
 Also, 300 enzymes need zinc to function properly.
 Common food sources that contain zinc include fish, poultry, meat, shellfish, eggs, and whole grains.
 (7)

 This essential nutrient is important for bone health and energy production.
 Also, magnesium helps to make protein, ease sleep (8) and regulate muscle function.
 You can intake your magnesium intake by eating spinach, artichoke, soybeans, brown rice, tofu, and nuts.

-This vitamin is really an antioxidant and its main benefit is that it protects your cells from being damaged.
-Also, it’s important to note that this vitamin is fat-soluble, which means it’s stored in your body’s fat.
+This vitamin is really an antioxidant, and its main benefit is that it protects your cells from being damaged.
+It’s important to note that this vitamin is fat-soluble, which means it’s stored in your body’s fat.
 So you may not need to supplement with a high dose.
-Medically, not many studies have linked vitamin E to the improvement of conditions, but your body still needs it.
+Medically, not many studies have linked vitamin E to improved conditions, but your body still needs it.
 Try and get it from foods such as sunflower seeds, peanuts, mango, tomato, and almonds (really, most nuts).